grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 extension was presented in the initial handshake.

 The certificate_request_context is an opaque string that identifies the certificate.
-If the certificate is used in response to a CertificateRequest, it must mirror the certificate_request_context sent in the CertificateRequest.
-If the Certificate message is part of an elicited authentication, the certificate_request_context is chosen uniquely by the sender.
+The certificate_request_context value MUST be unique for the connection.
+If the certificate is used in response to a CertificateRequest, certificate_request_context includes the certificate_request_context value in the corresponding CertificateRequest.
+If the Certificate message part of spontaneous authentication, the certificate_request_context value is chosen by the sender.
+When spontaneous authentication is used, a client MUST set the most significant bit of the first octet of the certificate_request_context; a server MUST clear this bit.

+Any certificates provided MUST be signed using a signature scheme found in the "signature_algorithms" extension provided by the peer in the initial handshake.
+The end entity certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme indicated in the "signature_algorithms" extension provided by the peer in the initial handshake.

 ## CertificateVerify Message